Improving the convergence of SGD through adaptive batch sizes: Introduction

 The benefit of reducing the number of model updates isn't apparent at first glance.
 One benefit is that the wall-clock time required for any one model update is agnostic to the batch size with a certain distributed system configuration\footnote{Specifically when the number of workers is proportional to the batch size.}~\cite[Sec.~5.5]{goyal2017accurate}.
 When the batch size grows geometrically, the number of model updates is a ``meaningful measure of the training time'' in a similar system~\cite[Sec.~5.4]{smith2017}.
 Additionally, larger batch sizes improve distributed system performance~\cite{qi2016paleo, yin2017gradient}.\footnote{See \url{https://talwalkarlab.github.io/paleo/} with ``strong scaling.''}

-To be fair, comparing the proposed adaptive batch method with SGD is perhaps unfair -- our adaptive method receives the function value in addition to the gradients, which is more information than SGD and variants thereof receive~\cite{nemirovsky1983problem}.
-Notably, the theory suggests a passive approximation that only requires gradient information, the same as SGD.
-We perform experiments on the adaptive method and the (much) more practical passive approach.
+Our adaptive method receives the function value in addition to the gradients, which is more information than SGD and variants thereof receive~\cite{nemirovsky1983problem}.
+However, in practice, our proposed practical implementation largely ignores the gradient norm and essentially only receives the function value.

 In~Section \ref{sec:setup}, some preliminary notions are introduced before the presentation of the adaptive batch size method and the corresponding convergence results in Section~\ref{sec:main}.
 We address some practical implementation issues and provide validating experiments in Section~\ref{sec:practical}.